 The navX-MXP interfaces fall into two types: Streaming and Register-based.

-Streaming: data is sent at regular intervals by the navX-MXP, and the host is notified when new data arrives.
-To support the low bitrate of the TTL UART interface, the streaming data is sent in two different formats: Processed Data and Raw data.
+Streaming: data is sent at regular intervals by the navX-sensor, and the host is notified when new data arrives.
+To support the lower bandwidth of the TTL UART interface, streaming data can be transmitted in two different formats: Processed Data and Raw data.
 Streaming is used over the TTL UART and USB interfaces.
 More details on the communication detail are available in the Serial Protocol Definition.